 Social Security Applications:

-"The U.S. National Archive and Records Administration" has a tremendous amount of information available for genealogy researchers.
-They have sent me copies of Census Records, Naturalization Papers, Ships Manifests, Ships Pictures and more.
-If you have enough factual data on your ancestors, simply email NARA and ask them to do a lookup.
-If you have time, visit the NARA closest to you: https://www.archives.gov/locations
+The U.S. National Archive and Records Administration" has a tremendous amount of information available for genealogy researchers.
+NARA mailed copies to me of Census Records, Naturalization Papers, Ships Manifests, Ships Pictures and more.
+If you have enough factual data on your ancestors, simply email NARA and ask them to do a lookup or try a phone call.
+If you have time, visit the NARA closest to you, although some have closed: https://www.archives.gov/locations

-Writing to Italy:
+Writing to Italy

 and the Italy Tools page: